Property dedicated for masjid retrieved

 Man tortured to death in Police custody: A man was killed due to Police torture in custody at Ghaziabad police station on Thursday.
 Reportedly, the victim Umar Iqbal was in custody of police over a minor issue.
 The victim allegedly was subjected to severe torture and the victim succumbed to his injuries.
 DIG Operations Dr Abid Khan took the notice of the incident and vowed to take strict action against those involved in abuse of authority.

-Suspect arrested for torturing citizen: A suspect who had subjected a citizen to severe torture was arrested from Harbanspura on Thursday.
+Suspect held for torturing citizen: A suspect who had subjected a citizen to severe torture was arrested from Harbanspura on Thursday.
 Reportedly, the suspect Agha Rehan had subjected a citizen to severe torture and also humiliated him in Fatehgarh and also filmed him.
 When the video went viral and came into notice of DIG Operations Dr Abid Khan, he asked the authorities to arrest the suspect.
-A case was registered against him.
-Police said that they were investigating the matter further.

 Comments